klemmchr/tor-alpine/README.md

 ```

 #### Exit relay
 An exit relay is the last point where traffic is running through.
-In exit mode your server will reach out into the internet, forwarding the original request of the user.
-This also means that possible law enforcement will just see your server accessing these resources.
+In exit mode your server will reach out to the internet, forwarding the original request of the user.
+This also means that law enforcement or ISPs will just see your server accessing these resources.
 A lot of hosters are prohibiting/blocking exit relays because they fear prosecution.
 Before running an exit relay make sure to contact your hoster about his opinion to exit relays.

 This sample configuration is using a reduced exit policy list.
 This limits the number of ports that can be used your node as an exit relay.
 ```